 The second permaculture principle encourages us to save some of today’s abundance for future needs by building financial buffers and repeatable marketing structures that continue to work over time.

-The first permaculture principle encourages us to pause and listen carefully to ourselves and our marketing system, so we understand real needs and challenges before jumping into action.
+The first permaculture principle asks us to pause and listen carefully to ourselves and our marketing system, so we understand real needs and challenges before jumping into action.

 The 12 permaculture principles are practical thinking tools that can help you make more ethical business and marketing decisions.
 This 13-part series explores them all in depth.